-Available to preorder anywhere books are sold.
+Available in print, e-Book, and audio formats wherever books are sold.
 Here are some of my local favorites:

 Harvard Book Store in Cambridge